Child Support Modification in Wisconsin

 Changing a child support order, also known as a child support modification, can only be changed by a court.
 A common misconception is that your payments will remain the same until child support stops.
 The truth is, child support is always modifiable.
-A number of factors can raise or lower child support payments, including a change in income for either parent, loss of job by the paying parent, or the needs of the child(ren) evolve in special cases.
-If you do nothing, your monthly child support payments could increase every year.
-Estimate your monthly child support payments with our easy to use child support calculator.
+Several factors can raise or lower child support payments, including a change in income for either parent, loss of job by the paying parent, or the needs of the child(ren) evolve in special cases.
+If you do nothing, your monthly child support payments could increase yearly.
+Estimate your monthly child support payments with our easy-to-use child support calculator.

 When Can I Modify Child Support Payments In WI?

 There are several options to modify an order for child support in Wisconsin:

 - If both parents agree to a change in the monthly payment amount, you can file a Stipulation and Order to Amend the Judgement Form with the local County Clerk of Court’s office.

 - If both parents do not agree to a new monthly payment amount, you may file a motion to modify the child support order "pro se" with the local County Clerk of Court’s office.
 A court date will be required.

 - Hire an attorney to file an action on your behalf.

 - Request a review of the child support case from your local child support agency.